-The primary consideration when naming your land trust is privacy.
+The primary consideration when naming land trusts is privacy.
 For this reason, your name and personal address shouldn’t appear on the property deed or the land trust agreement.
-Many land trust agreements require the title to be recorded in both the trust and the trustees name.
+Many land trust agreements require the title to be recorded in both the trust and the trustees’ name.
 Therefore, it’s important to establish a unique name that won’t provide clues that you’re the property owner.
 As a recommendation, you can use the address of the property as the trust name.

 The owner of the property determines who the beneficiary is when the trust gets created.
 As mentioned previously, the beneficiary is usually the property owner.
 However, it should be noted the trust alone doesn’t completely protect the beneficiary because there is no asset protection.
 Along with the control the beneficiary has over the management of the trust, there is the exposure to liability.
 Let’s use an example to explain this point more clearly.

-If a beneficiary’s investment property is occupied by a tenant who slips and falls or files an environmental wildlife habitat claim, the tenant may want to seek monetary damages.
-Although privacy exists in a land trust, there’s still a chance a diligent lawyer will find out the landlord’s true identity.
+If a beneficiary’s investment property is occupied by a resident who slips and falls, or files an environmental wildlife habitat claim, the tenant may want to seek monetary damages.
+Although privacy exists in land trusts, there’s still a chance a diligent lawyer will find out the landlord’s true identity.

 Some of the few downsides of an LLC becoming the beneficiary include the need for formalization, filing documents with the state, and incurring state fees.
 The process can be expensive.
 Although utilizing this option can be more costly, it’s an effective asset protection tool that can be extremely invaluable.

 There’s much to know and understand about the formation of land trusts.
 Laws vary from state to state, and those laws can change.
 The nuances involved are numerous and can be difficult to understand.
 Many people aren’t very knowledgeable when it comes to land trusts.
-They get confused about single family homes, non-profit organizations, easements, and land conservation laws.
-Some will even tell you they cannot be done in certain states.
+They get confused about single family homes, non-profit organizations, community land trusts, conservation easements (and other laws that conserve land), Some will even tell you they cannot be done in certain states.
 But the reality is, only eight states in the U.S. have statutes on land trusts.
 The remaining states follow common law, which is currently recognized in all 50 jurisdictions.

-If you are considering the use of a land trust for your investment properties, it’s recommended to consult with a legal firm who has the foresight and relevant experience when it comes to these contracts.
+If you are considering the use of land trusts for your investment properties, it’s recommended to consult with a legal firm who has the foresight and relevant experience when it comes to these contracts.
 Anderson Advisors has thousands of clients spread out around the country who have benefited immensely from the formation of land trusts.
-You’ll receive complete guidance and assistance, from initial trust property setup to more complicated strategies such as conservation easement for private landowners.
+You’ll receive complete guidance and assistance, from initial trust property setup, to more complicated strategies such as conservation easement for private landowners.

 3 Steps to Create an Invisible Investor Strategy